adler-j/ryanwattersme/content/singletons/about.md

 Suffice it to say that I built this site with [performance][] and [simplicity][] in mind.

+All source code is available under [MIT license][].
+You are free to shamelessly steal my design, layout, type treatment, templating, etc. I might add you have *excellent* taste.

 [Amazon Simple Storage Service (S3)]:https://aws.amazon.com/s3/
 [Babel]:https://babeljs.io/
 [CloudFlare]:https://www.cloudflare.com